dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 }
 ```

 **Warning**: The key for the persistent collection should be as short as possible to reduce storage space because this key will be repeated for every record in the collection.
-Here, we only used the longer `products` key to add more readability for first-time NEAR developers.
+Here, we only used the longer `product` key to add more readability for first-time NEAR developers.

 ## 4. Create Accounts